AgnitumuS/ubjs/packages/cdn/README.md

-Set of dictionaries, common for most enterprise systems
+Set of dictionaries, common for most enterprise systems.

+For internal organization structure see `@ubitybase/org` module